madhubandru/INFO634/README.md

 1. HOG - Histogram of Oriented Gradients
 2. DNN - Deep Convolution Neural Network

+More details about both alogorithms is explained in report.

 ## Tools and Packages:

 ### Language: